 Before you read about how TrueCar works, let me start out by telling you it’s possible to beat TrueCar prices.
-They do offer a fantastic tool to find low priced cars, but you should not stop price hunting after getting their “Best Local Price”.
+They offer a fantastic tool to find low priced cars, but you should not stop price hunting after getting their “Best Local Price”.
 More on that later, but first…

 What is TrueCar?